Menu Close

 Ceiling Fans

-Ceiling fans are very cheap to run.
+Ceiling fans are fantastic for energy efficiency.
 They only cost about $0.04 an hour because their motors are very efficient.
-During comfortable days, you will save money if you turn off your air conditioner and run your ceiling fans instead.
+You will save money if you turn off your air conditioner regularly and run your ceiling fans instead.

 What Costs the Most?

-The air conditioner is still the most expensive appliance given the time it takes to run and Australia’s constantly fluctuating temperatures.
+Standard air conditioners still have the highest cost to run of any appliance, given the time they take to run – plus Australia’s constantly fluctuating temperatures.
 However, it doesn’t beat other appliances by much, only costing about 33% of energy bills at most.

 Efficiently Cool Your Home With ActronAir